Just HOW do you get your head in the game?

 I’ve written before about the importance of taking personal responsibility for your health caper.
 One way to visualise this is with the concept of above and below the line as a way to think and behave.
 It is a useful model when it comes to unpacking your thinking.

 As human beings, we often worry more about what might go wrong (before we even get to the start line) than what requires our focus and attention.
 Certainly, it’s good to be prepared, but getting caught in a spiral of ‘what ifs’ doesn’t serve you.

 It can be all too easy to focus too much of your energy on things that are beyond your control.
 The finish line is well past your line of sight when it comes to making small, incremental changes to your health.
-And, there will always be thing in your life than can derail you.
+And, there will always be things in your life that can derail you.

 The important thing is to focus on the now, not what may be around the corner.

 Try not to head into a tailspin because of ALL the things on your ultimate AIP ‘to do’ list, and what could possibly go wrong.